ietf-teep/architecture/draft-ietf-teep-architecture.md

 device with a particular TEE, it must obtain a TAM certificate from a CA that is listed in the Trust Anchor store of the TEE.

-## Trust Anchors in TAM
+## Trust Anchors in a TAM

-The Trust Anchor store in a TAM consists of a list of Trust Anchors, which are CA certificates that sign various device TEE certificates.
+The Trust Anchor Store in a TAM consists of a list of Trust Anchors, which are CA certificates that sign various device TEE certificates.
 A TAM will accept a device for TA management if the TEE in the device uses a TEE certificate that is chained to a CA that the TAM trusts.